biopython/biopython.github.io/wiki/BioSQL.md

 taxdump.tar.gz to the taxdata subdirectory.

-You should see this output at the command prompt - be warned that some of these steps do take a while:
+You should see this output at the command prompt - be warned that some of these steps do take a while (especially **rebuilding nested set left/right values**):

 `Loading NCBI taxon database in taxdata:`
 `        ... retrieving all taxon nodes in the database`
 `        ... reading in taxon nodes from nodes.dmp`
 `        ... insert / update / delete taxon nodes`
 `        ... (committing nodes)`
 `        ... rebuilding nested set left/right values`
+`        ... reading in taxon names from names.dmp`
+`        ... deleting old taxon names`
+`        ... inserting new taxon names`

 etc